-The workshop will run from 9:00 am to 4:00 pm on August 11th and 12th with a mix of hands-on sessions, reflective discussions, practical brainstorming sessions, food, and fun
+The workshop will run from 9:00 am to 5:00 pm each day with a mix of hands-on sessions, reflective discussions, practical brainstorming sessions, food, and fun.

-Together we’ll engage with two open ended computational tinkering investigations that focus on crafting with code and playful robotics using tools like Micro:bit, servo motors, hot glue guns, cardboard, Chibitronics Chibichips, copper tape and LEDs.
-Participants will leave with a kit of materials to continue all the experiments and a resource list with information about where to get all the workshop elements.
+Together we’ll engage with two open ended computational tinkering investigations that focus on crafting with code and playful robotics using tools like BBC Micro:bit, Moto:bit servo motors, hot glue guns, cardboard, Chibitronics Chibichips, copper tape and LEDs.
+Participants will leave with a kit of materials to continue all the experiments and a resource list with information about where to get all the hard-to-find elements.

-Over the course of the workshop, we’ll reflect on the value of a constructionist approach that encourages students to think with their hands and learn through play, as they create, share, imagine and reflect on their own learning process.
+Over the course of the three days, we’ll reflect on the value of a constructionist approach that encourages students to think with their hands and learn through play as they create, share, imagine and reflect on their own process.
 This tinkering disposition can help make topics like coding, computational thinking, STEAM content and 21st century skills accessible and relevant to learners of all backgrounds and interest levels.

 This workshop is designed for educators who are new to making and tinkering as well as those with more experience that want to incorporate computation to existing programs and activities.
 The activities and conversations are structured to support people who work across a variety of settings including: